-The quaint mountain town of Villafranca del Bierzo, on section 7 of the French Way, is also known as ‘la pequeña Compostela’, little Compostela.
+The quaint mountain town of Villafranca del Bierzo, on the Camino Frances, is also known as ‘la pequeña Compostela’, little Compostela.

 Villafranca’s Romanesque Iglesia de Santiago, Saint James Church, is home to the ‘Puerta del Perdón’, the gate or door of Forgiveness.
 This 12th century church dedicated to St James is the only other temple along the Camino de Santiago, besides Santiago’s Cathedral, where pilgrims could, and still can, receive plenary indulgence.
 The requirements: having walked the necessary distance, attend mass and say their prayers, as well as being able to proof they can’t physically continue all the way to Santiago de Compostela, due to illness or physical weakness.